-Goal Result Goal Status VES will close achievement gap by 50% by the following sub groups We did not meet the 2017 goal in LEP Math, Hispanic Math and Black Check one of the following: Math, Hispanic Math and Black Math at VES - FR are making more growth than Non FRP students statewide.
+Goal Result Goal Status VES will close achievement gap by 50% by the following sub groups We did not meet the 2017 goal in LEP Math, Hispanic Math and Black Check one of the following: LEP by 15% Hispanic Reading by 18% Special Education by 30% in Reading and 29.8% in Math FR by 64% in Reading and 34% in Math FR are making more growth than Non FRP students statewide.
 ESL students are making more growth than native English Speakers statewide.
 Special Education students are making less growth than non-special education students statewide.
 Hispanic students are making more growth than white students statewide.
 Black students are making more growth than white students statewide.
 Reading at VES FRP,ESL,Special Education, less growth than statewide subgroups.
-Hispanic students are making less growth than education white.students statewide
+Hispanic students are making less growth than education white.students statewide X□ Goal Not Met

 Black students are making more growth than white students statewide.

-PRHS will close the achievement gap in the PRHS subgroups.
-Closed following gaps Special Ed by 21% in Math and 11% in Reading FR reduced by 20% Hispanic Reading by 7% X□ Goal Not Met Black in Math by 3% and Reading by 24% A God Not met We did not make progress in FR math, Hispanic Math, LEP math and reading
+PRHS will close the achievement gap in the PRHS

+subgroups.
+Closed following gaps

+Special Ed by 21% in Math and 11% in Reading

+FR reduced by 20%

+Hispanic Reading by 7% X□ Goal Not Met

+Black in Math by 3% and Reading by 24%

+We did not make progress in FR math, Hispanic Math, LEP math and reading